 A Generic TMP draft will be created.
 On this draft, you can attach a file of the methodology and supporting documents that will be used for the proposed work, and the TMP can be now be submitted for review.
 Unlike a Site Specific TMP, Generic TMPs can be submitted without a Layout.

 Please note that the application will only be processed after both the Global Permit Worksite and Generic TMP have been submitted, so please ensure you have submitted both

 Once the application has been approved by the RCA, you can start adding layouts to the Generic TMP without having to create a revision and/or resubmitting the TMP for approval.
 Please make sure that Layouts under Global Permits comply with all conditions of the Global Permit Worksite and GTMP permits.
 If any conditions cannot be met, you will need to create and submit a Site Specific Worksite and/or Site Specific TMP .

 A new field ‘Universal Traffic Management Diagram’ has been added to the layout section of a Generic TMP to allow you to identify which of these you'll be using in your layout/deployments.

 If you need to complete work that is outside of your approved conditions

 If you meet the Global Permit conditions, but cannot meet the Generic TMP Conditions

 If your planned work is outside the the conditions set for your GTMP, you will need to apply for a site specific TMP.
-To create a site specific TMP for a Global Permit, you view the Global Permit Worksite, click on the 'Add new TMP' in the TMP section and create and submit a Site Specific TMP.
+To create a site specific TMP for a Global Permit, you view the Approved Global Permit Worksite, click on the '+ Create TMP' in the TMP section and create and submit a Site Specific TMP.
 For more information about the site specific TMP application process, click here.